Last Updated on

-Noall has travelled a lot, seeing people and countries with differing levels of privacy.
+Noall has traveled a lot, seeing people and countries with differing levels of privacy.
 She says some countries are unsafe due to their governments.
 She points out that technology itself is neutral, but it can be used for bad as well as good purposes.

 2. What are the biggest challenges or threats consumers face related to digital privacy?

 Noall says there are so many applications that people use each day, and consumers don’t really understand how they work (nor should they need to).
 She says some applications are safe, and others aren’t, and consumers aren’t sure which are which.

 Noall points out that many consumers have the attitude “I have nothing to hide,” but she says that even if you have nothing to hide, you want your data to be safe, and not in the hands of bad actors.
 She points to the recent Instagram hack to demonstrate that even if a person doesn’t value their Instagram account, their Instagram username and password could be used for other accounts, so if those Instagram credentials are taken, they can be used to get into other accounts.
 Noall says that privacy isn’t necessarily about keeping things secret, it’s about being digitally safe.

 Noall says that companies need to play a bigger role in educating people and building safer software.
 She says consumers can’t be expected to understand how systems work, so tech companies need to be pressured to do things properly.
 She says the EU’s GDPR (General Data Protection Regulation) and the California Consumer Privacy Act (CCPA) are the start of this.

 3. What are your top recommendations for what people should do about those challenges and threats?